 I hope to work with you soon.

-University of California, Riverside - BS, Environmental Science
+Undergraduate Degree: University of California-Riverside - Bachelor of Science, Environmental Science

 GRE Quantitative Reasoning: 164